 - Word Meaning and Context Clues

 Lots of students worry about slang in this section.
 It’s difficult to study this, so try not to worry too much (easier said than done, right?!).
-Other areas are more important to master first.
+Other areas are more important to become confident in first.
 Generally speaking, the slang on the TEAS will focus on the 1920s, the 1940s, and the 1970s.

 You’ll also need to recognize business and medical jargon and regional colloquialisms.
 For these questions, the process of elimination and making your best guess is a great strategy for TEAS test grammar.